mkonicek/coding-time/content/blog/becoming-tech-lead/index.md

 My employer also provided extra “tech lead coaching” sessions.
 We had a program called Good to Great where I would sit down with another experienced engineering manager once a week.
 He would ask “How is everything going?”, listen and advise.

-Having a great manager is not a hard pre-requisite to start tech leading.
+Having a great manager is not a hard prerequisite to start tech leading.
 You could figure it out on your own, and hopefully this article will help you.
 However, having someone to ask for advice during the project is very useful.

-#### Easiest way to start tech leading
+#### An easy way to start tech leading

 In all cases so far, I was the engineer who kick-started the project.
 I worked on the code by myself for a month or two.
 I did a lot of thinking and exploration.